Why invest in VIG?

 Financial stability

-• “A+” rating with stable outlook from Standard & Poor’s
+• “A+” rating with a stable outlook from Standard & Poor’s

 • Continuous dividend distribution every year since 1994